Field Guide to the R Mixed Model Wilderness

 Degrees-of-freedom method: containment

-Here the output shows the difference in mean yield between control and 3 N treatments.
-The results shows that yield was significantly higher N treatments compared to the control (0.0 cwt) irrespective of the oat variety.
+The output shows the difference in mean yield between the control and the three N treatments.
+The results show that yield increased with nitrogen treatments compared to the control (0.0 cwt) irrespective of the oat variety.

-In addition to these conventional custom contrast options, emmeans package allows to do some easy contrasts such as comparing all the treatments to control or estimating custom contrast to compare one treatment level to all other groups.
+In addition to these custom contrast options, we can also use the built-in functions in the emmeans package to compare treatments as per our analysis objectives.
+For example, comparing treatments to control or to compare one treatment level to all other groups.

-We will start with running ‘m1’ emmeans object
+We will start with examining m1, an emmeans object.

 m1